Rotala: Acquisitions

 In October 2006, the business of Zak's Buses, Birmingham was purchased and rebranded Central Connect; this was followed in December 2006 by Birmingham Motor Traction (20 vehicles).
 In June 2007 Ludlow's of Halesowen (21 vehicles) was purchased followed in July 2007 by North Birmingham Busways (26 vehicles) of Erdington.

-In April 2007, Flights Hallmark commenced operating services in Bristol under the Wessex Connect brand after winning the contract to provide two Bristol park and ride services, and in June 2007 purchased the bus routes of South Gloucestershire Bus & Coach with 68 buses.
+In April 2007, Flights Hallmark commenced operating services in Bristol under the Wessex Connect brand after winning the contract to provide two Bristol park & ride services, and in June 2007 purchased the bus routes of South Gloucestershire Bus & Coach with 68 buses.

 In March 2008, the Go West Midlands business was purchased.
 At this stage Rotala merged all its Birmingham based operations under the Diamond Bus brand.
 In January 2011, Preston Bus was purchased from Stagecoach.

 In January 2013, Rotala purchased depots in Kidderminster and Redditch from First Midland Red with 36 buses.
 These were integrated into the Diamond Bus operation.
 In March 2015, Rotala acquired South Lancs Travel from D&G Bus and Julian Peddle and rebranded it Diamond Bus North West.

 In June 2015, the 17 vehicle Wings Luxury Travel operation in London was purchased and integrated with Rotala's existing Heathrow operation.
 In December 2015, Rotala purchased the Heathrow-based operations of OFJ Connections.

 In July 2017, Hanson's Local Buses in Birmingham was purchased followed in August 2017 by the route service business of Go-Goodwins in Manchester and the Hotel Hoppa business from National Express in October 2017.
 Earlier the same year the majority of Wednesfield operations and several vehicles were purchased from Arriva Midlands.